-Statistics show that psychiatric disorders, and specifically suicide, account for 20% to 30% of all maternal deaths [130].
-A review of deaths from 2006 to 2008 identified psychiatric illness as the leading cause of maternal deaths in the United Kingdom [131].
-In the United States, suicide is considered the greatest cause of maternal mortality in the year following childbirth [132].
+Statistics show that psychiatric disorders, and specifically suicide, account for 20% to 30% of all maternal deaths [93; 130].
+A study of Danish women published in 2016 indicated that unnatural maternal causes of death (e.g., suicides, accidents, homicides) accounted for 40.6% of fatalities among women with identified psychiatric illness within one year of childbirth [131].
+In the United States, suicide is considered the greatest cause of maternal mortality in the year following childbirth [93; 130].

-Approximately 5% of women with postpartum psychosis complete suicide.
-Therefore, suicide prevention in a woman with PPD or psychosis should be a high priority [133; 134; 135].
-Although there are no specific statistics for suicide rates among women with PPD, a 2013 study of service women in the United States found that suicidality (i.e., completed suicides, suicide attempts, and suicide ideation including thoughts of self-harm) was 42 times more prevalent in first-time mothers with PPD than in those without [136].
+Approximately 5% of women with postpartum psychosis die by suicide.
+Therefore, suicide prevention in a woman with PPD or psychosis should be a high priority [133; 135].
+Although there are no specific statistics for suicide rates among women with PPD, a 2013 study of service women in the United States found that suicidality (i.e., deaths by suicides, suicide attempts, and suicide ideation including thoughts of self-harm) was 42 times more prevalent in first-time mothers with PPD than in those without [136].
 The risk of suicide in people with a major depressive disorder is about 25 times that of the general population.
-Most suicides in depressed persons are among those who do not receive treatment [137].
+Most suicides in persons with depression are among those who do not receive treatment [137].

 For women with PPD, suicide is an ever-present possibility [10; 136].
 Many women with PPD have reported continual fears of suicide or suicidal thoughts.
 These women may act on suicidal thoughts out of hopelessness and a sense of desperation.
 Family members and those close to mothers with PPD should be instructed to keep the danger of suicide in the forefront of their minds at all times.
-A failed suicide attempt may be followed by a completed suicide if it is not taken seriously and appropriate treatment undertaken.
+A suicide attempt may be followed by a suicide death if it is not taken seriously and appropriate treatment undertaken.

 Eight out of ten suicidal persons give some sign of their intentions [138].
 Persons who talk about suicide, threaten to attempt suicide, or call suicide crisis centers are 30 times more likely to attempt suicide than those that do not [138].
-Although not all suicidal individuals indicate their plans, nearly three-fourths of all persons who die from suicide have visited a physician in the four months before their deaths [138].
+Although not all suicidal individuals indicate their plans, nearly three-fourths of all persons who die by suicide have visited a physician in the four months before their deaths [138].
 It is therefore advisable that mental status and signs of suicidal ideation be assessed at every contact with postpartum women [139].